Skip to Main Content

 Perhaps most notably, Donna was among a small but growing constituency of clinicians actively working to modernize care by introducing virtual workflows at the bedside.
 Using the expertise she cultivated working as an ICU nurse at St. Louis University Medical Center and as a nurse manager at Mercy Virtual, Donna was offered a role as the Director of Operations leading six virtual service lines across a four-state region.

-Donna currently puts her 30+ years of nursing and 14+ years of telehealth implementation experience to use as a Clinical Program Manager and Clinical Product Owner of mobile technology at Caregility, where she works with some of the nation’s leading health systems to bring clinically sound virtual care programs to life.
+Donna currently puts her 30+ years of nursing and 14+ years of telehealth implementation experience to use as Director of Clinical Solutions at Caregility, where she works with some of the nation’s leading health systems to bring clinically sound virtual care programs to life.
 That includes emerging virtual nursing models.

 Although virtual nursing is rightfully generating buzz, Donna observes that the concept is not new.
 “TeleICU is one flavor of virtual nursing,” she notes.
 “We have been doing medication second signature and other workflows virtually for 15 years within the critical care space.”
 She sees the expansion of those practices into lower acuity hospital units as a natural next step in improving patient care delivery.